opensource-assist/fuschia-reference-docs/sdk/fidl/fuchsia.posix.socket/index.md

 ### Connect {:#Connect}

- Initiates a connection to a network endpoint.
+ Initiates a connection to a remote address.

 #### Request
 <table>